-Sexual harassment is not limited to express demands for sexual favors.
+Sexual harassment is not limited to expressed demands for sexual favors.
 It may also include such actions as: (1) sexual oriented verbal kidding, teasing or jokes; (2) repeated offensive sexual flirtations, advances, or propositions; (3) continued or repeated verbal abuses of a sexual nature; (4) graphic or degrading comments about an individual or his or her appearance; (5) the display of sexually suggestive objects or pictures; (6) subtle pressure for sexual activity; and (7) physical contact, such as patting, pinching or brushing against another's body.

 Sexual harassment does not refer to occasional compliments of a socially acceptable nature.
-It refers to behavior, which, is not welcomed, personally intimidating, hostile and or offensive.
-Which debilitates morale and which therefore interferes with an individual's work effectiveness.
+It refers to behavior that is not welcome, which is personally intimidating, hostile or offensive, which debilitates morale and which therefore interferes with an individual's work effectiveness.